HewlettPackard/OpenShift-on-SimpliVity/README.md

   `nmcli general hostname hpe-rhel760`

 - register the system with the Red Hat portal and attach it to a subscription.
-You can do this using the following command if you have created activations keys.
+You can do this using the following command if you have created activations keys:

   `subscription-manager register --org=<your_org> --activationkey=<activation key>`

+   If your Red Hat Network account does not use organization IDs and activation keys, you can instead register the server using your RHN username and password:

+  `subscription-manager register --username <your_username> --password <your_password>`

 - update the machine